prisciladecarlos/Senai-Git/README.md

 # Senai-Git

-  repositório do curso de git do senai
+ Repositório do curso de git do senai

- readme de exemplo

-lembrei do comando git: status
+ Fazendo uma alteração do readme